 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on the version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
+The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
+Please double-check these texts in advance before using in public.

-OET-LVThen Rehum master of_command and_Shimshai scribe_the and_rest associates_their mmm[fn] and_envoys_the officials_the persians_the wwww[fn] babylonians_the susa_the that_is[fn] elamites_the.
+OET-LV Then Rehum master of_command and_Shimshai scribe_the and_rest associates_their mmm[fn] and_envoys_the officials_the persians_the wwww[fn] babylonians_the susa_the that_is[fn] elamites_the.

 4:9 Exegesis note: WLC has this word divided as דִּ֠ינָיֵא